lukeknep/temporal-cloud-high-availability-demos/latency-monitor/README.md

 If you don't already have such a Namespace, then you can create one, or add a replica to an existing one.

+This demo uses API keys.
+Create an API key for your Namespace and save it.

 Then, in the `latency-monitor` directory:

 1. `npm i` to install dependencies

+1. copy example.config.json to config.json: `cp example.config.json config.json`

-1. Edit `config.json` with your app's values for your Namespace and your SMTP Gmail info
+1. Edit `config.json` with your app's values for your Namespace (ID, Endpoint, API key) and your SMTP Gmail info

 1. Start a Worker with `npm run worker`